-- During the course of the school year, up to thirty-six 11⁄2-hour home visits will be made to the parents' home.
+- During the course of the school year, weekly home visits of 90 minutes will be made to the parents' home.
 The parent and a Family Educator will share ideas and plan activities for the enrolled child.
-Parents will have the opportunity of teaching their own child and watching him/her grow. - Group socializations will be held at least twice a month, at which time parents and children will meet together for the purpose of socializing to encourage growth and development that is brought about through age-appropriate activities. - Information such as education, social services, health, nutrition, parent involvement, and using the home as a learning environment will be covered during home visits. - To start off the new school year, the child will complete a developmental assessment as well as a physical and dental exam. - Parents will be actively involved with the Family Educator in assessing and developing a specialized educational plan for their child. - Parents have the opportunity to develop curriculum that meets the individual needs of their child. - Parents will be able to participate in a variety of learning experiences sponsored by the program, such as food demonstrations, crafts, education, lectures, field trips, parenting classes, etc.

-- Parents are provided the opportunity to involve themselves in adult education classes, including literacy, GED, weight loss, marriage enrichment, and classes sponsored by the community. - Assistance and information in obtaining services from local agencies for supplemental food, food stamps, mental health services, speech therapy, health services, etc., will be offered if needed.
+Parents will have the opportunity of teaching their own child and watching him/her grow. - Group socializations will be held twice a month, at which time parents and children will meet together for the purpose of socializing to encourage growth and development that is brought about through age-appropriate activities. - Information such as education, social services, health, nutrition, parent involvement, and using the home as a learning environment will be covered during home visits. - To start off the new school year, the child will complete a developmental assessment as well as a physical and dental exam. - Parents will be actively involved with the Family Educator in assessing and developing a specialized educational plan for their child. - Parents have the opportunity to develop curriculum that meets the individual needs of their child. - Parents will be able to participate in a variety of learning experiences sponsored by the program, such as food demonstrations, crafts, education, lectures, field trips, parenting classes, etc. - Assistance and information in obtaining services from local agencies for supplemental food, food stamps, mental health services, speech therapy, health services, etc., will be offered if needed.